-Marvel President Kevin Feige opened up a little bit recently on progress with Ant-Man post-Edgar Wright and mentioned the status of Doctor Strange during a question and answer session at CineEurope Europe event.
+Marvel President Kevin Feige opened up a little bit on progress with Ant-Man post-Edgar Wright and mentioned how Doctor Strange is doing during a question and answer session at CineEurope Europe event.

 Despite the shakeup that resulted in Wright pulling out of Ant-Man as director and Peyton Reed eventually stepping in to helm the film, Feige said the film is still on target for its original 2015 release date.